 Salary and benefits are provided to all residents according to level of training (number of postgraduate years).
 Thoracic-track trainees are provided a generous benefits package and housing through NYPH/WCMC.
 For more information, please refer to Resident Housing and Benefits.

 Applicants must have completed their residency training in general surgery and have attained qualification to sit for the American Board of Surgery examination.
 Foreign medical graduates with equivalent qualifications are also eligible to apply.
 They must have completed all three of the USMLE examinations and hold a valid ECFMG certificate.

-Completed applications should be returned by March 1 of the year prior to July 1 of the year the fellowship is to begin.
-Three letters of recommendation will be required, one of which must be from the director of the residency program.
+Completed applications should be returned by February 1 of the year before the year of the residency (that is, applications for the residency beginning July 1, 2017, should be returned by February 1, 2016).
+Three letters of recommendation will be required, one of which must be from the director of the applicant’s residency program.
 Interviews for selected candidates will be held in April of the preceding year.

-Memorial Sloan Kettering Cancer Center is a participant in the National Resident Matching Program–Thoracic Surgery Specialty Match.
-To take part in the match, please call the National Resident Matching Program for an application and information at 202-828-0676.
+MSKCC participates in the National Resident Matching Program–Thoracic Surgery Specialty Match.
+To take part in the match, please call the National Resident Matching Program for an application and information, at 202-828-0676.